revbayes/revbayes.github.io/tutorials/biogeo/index.md

 tarweeds, a clade of plants inhabiting in western North America.
 Fossil pollen evidence indicates that *Madiinae* diversified during a period of aridification from 15–5 Ma in the western regions of North America {% cite Baldwin1991 %}.
-It’s clear that silverswords colonized Hawaii from western North America, but the timing of the event is difficult to estimate.
+It's clear that silverswords colonized Hawaii from western North America, but the timing of the event is difficult to estimate.
 Even though the oldest Hawaiian island they inhabit is Kauai, it is possible that silverswords first colonized older